cadenzaflow/cadenzaflow-docs-static/security/content/security-notices/_index.md

     identifier: "security-notices"
 ---

-On this page, CadenzaFlow publishes security notices _after_ fixes are available.
+On this page, CadenzaFlow provides announcements of known vulnerabilities for which fix releases and/or practical workarounds are available.
+Simply, this page publishes security notices _after_ fixes are available.

 Fixes are available as:

 * Either as alpha/minor releases of the CadenzaFlow Community Edition